Ten Years after the Financial Crisis: What Have We Learned? Associates Meeting with Anat Admati

 Anat Admati is the George G.C.
 Parker Professor of Finance and Economics at the Graduate School of Business, Stanford University and a senior fellow at SIEPR.

-Prof. Admati has written extensively on information dissemination in financial markets, trading mechanisms, portfolio management, financial contracting, and, most recently, on banking and corporate governance.
-Since 2010, she has been active in the policy debate on financial regulation, writing, in addition to research, policy papers and media commentary.
-Admati is a coauthor of the book, The Bankers’ New Clothes: What’s Wrong with Banking and What to Do about It and was named by Time Magazine as one of the 100 most influential people in the world and by Foreign Policy Magazine as one of the 100 global thinkers in 2014.
-Her current research focuses broadly on governance issues in the private and public sector.
+Admati has written extensively on information dissemination in financial markets, financial contracting, and corporate governance.
+She has been active in the policy debate on financial regulation in the last decade.
+With Martin Hellwig, she is the coauthor of the highly acclaimed book, The Bankers’ New Clothes: What’s Wrong with Banking and What to Do about It (2013).
+Admati was named by Time Magazine as one of the 100 most influential people in the world and by Foreign Policy Magazine as one of the 100 global thinkers in 2014.

 Admati received her BS from the Hebrew University in Jerusalem, her MA, MPhil and PhD from Yale University and an honorary doctorate from the University of Zurich.
 She is a fellow of the Econometric Society, has served as a board member of the American Finance Association and on a number of editorial boards.
 She also serves on the FDIC Systemic Resolution Advisory Committee and the CFTC Market Risk Advisory Committee.